-The hospital, medical, and dental insurance plan for bargaining unit employees and their spouse and eligible dependent(s), shall be the same plan which is in effect on the date of the execution of this agreement with the City retaining the right to change insurance carriers or otherwise provide for hospital and medical coverage, so long as the coverage (level of benefits) remains equal to or greater than the plan presently carried.
+The hospital, medical, and dental insurance plan(s) for bargaining unit employees and their spouse and eligible dependent(s), shall be the same plan which is in effect on the date of the execution of this agreement with the City retaining the right to change insurance carriers or otherwise provide for hospital and medical coverage for its PPO, Dental, or HDHP plans, so long as the coverage (level of benefits) remains equal to or greater than the PPO and HDHP plan(s) as described in Appendices D-1 and D-2.
+The City can change the HMO plan pursuant to the limitations outline in paragraph 1 below.
 The City will make every attempt to maintain an equally beneficial Provider Network, based on the following criteria:

-- 1. Number and Location of Providers based on a disruption study; - Plan member satisfaction; - 3.
-Reimbursement Arrangements (Schedule of Providers Payments or Discount from Charge Schedules); - 4.
-Administrative Compatibility with Third Party Administrator; - 5.
-Impact on Reinsurance Premiums and Claim Factors; and, - 6.
-Other factors deemed important to financial viability of Plan.
+- Number and Location of Providers based on a disruption study; - Plan member satisfaction; - Reimbursement Arrangements (Schedule of Providers Payments or Discount from Charge Schedules); - Administrative Compatibility with Third Party Administrator; - Impact on Reinsurance Premiums and Claim Factors; and, - Other factors deemed important to financial viability of Plan.